-- To estimate the effect associated with exposure to inhaled treprostinil versus SOC on six-minute walk distance (6MWD) from baseline to 28 weeks, 52 weeks, and 124 weeks, in adult patients with PH-ILD - 3.
-To estimate the effect associated with exposure to inhaled treprostinil versus SOC on forced vital capacity (FVC) from baseline to 28 weeks, 64 weeks, and 124 weeks, in adult patients with PH-ILD
+- 1. To estimate the effect associated with exposure to inhaled treprostinil versus SOC6 on cardiopulmonary hospitalisation up to 28 weeks, 52 weeks, and 124 weeks, among adult patients with PH-ILD - 2.
+To estimate the effect associated with exposure to inhaled treprostinil versus SOC6 on six-minute walk distance (6MWD) from baseline to 28 weeks, 52 weeks, and 124 weeks, in adult patients with PH-ILD - 3.
+To estimate the effect associated with exposure to inhaled treprostinil versus SOC6 on forced vital capacity (FVC) from baseline to 28 weeks, 64 weeks, and 124 weeks, in adult patients with PH-ILD